Great Zimbabwe: Decline

 It is unknown what caused Great Zimbabwe's demise and its eventual abandonment.
 (Note: A major factor involves the actions of European antiquarians and prospectors during the colonial period in the looting of the site, destroying its stratigraphy.)
-It is unclear to what extent climate change played a role, however Great Zimbabwe's location in a favourable rainfall zone makes this unlikely to have been a primary cause.
+It is unclear to what extent climate change played a role; however Great Zimbabwe's location in a favourable rainfall zone makes this unlikely to have been a primary cause.
 Great Zimbabwe's dominance over the region depended on its continual extension and projection of influence, as its growing population needed more farming land and traders more gold.
 Shona oral tradition attributes Great Zimbabwe's demise to a salt shortage, which may be a figurative way of speaking of land depletion for agriculturalists or of the depletion of critical resources for the community.
-It is plausible the aquifer Great Zimbabwe sat on top of ran out of water, or the growing population contaminated the water.
+It is plausible that the aquifer under Great Zimbabwe ran out of water, or the growing population contaminated the water.

 From the early 15th century, international trade began to decline amid a global economic downturn, reducing demand for gold, which adversely affected Great Zimbabwe.
 In response to this, elites possibly expanded regional trading networks, resulting in greater prosperity for other settlements in the region.
 By the late 15th century, the consequences of this decision would have begun to manifest, as offshoots from Great Zimbabwe's royal family formed new dynasties, possibly as a result of losing succession disputes.
-According to oral tradition, Nyatsimba Mutota, a member of Great Zimbabwe's royal family, led part of the population north in search for salt to found the Mutapa Empire.
+According to oral tradition, Nyatsimba Mutota, a member of Great Zimbabwe's royal family, led part of the population north in search for salt, and founded the Mutapa Empire.
 (Note: According to tradition, the move came about because the king was tired of eating salt made from goat's dung.)
 It was believed that only their most recent ancestors would follow them, with older ancestors staying at Great Zimbabwe and providing protection there.
 Angoche traders opened a new route along the Zambezi via Mutapa and Ingombe Ilede to reach the goldfields west of Great Zimbabwe, precipitating its decline and the rise of Khami, the capital of the Kingdom of Butua.
 By the 16th century, political and economic power had shifted away from Great Zimbabwe to the north and west.
 The site likely continued to be inhabited into the 17th century, before it was eventually abandoned.